phanumat/Documentation/smartapp-developers-guide/scheduling.rst

 - Do something once at a certain time in the future.
 - Do something on a recurring schedule.

-We'll look at each scenario in detail, and at the methods SmartThings makes available to address these requirements.
+We'll look at each scenario in detail, and at the methods PEA HiVE makes available to address these requirements.

 .. note::
     When using the scheduler APIs, the schedule will be created using the time zone of the SmartApp's Location.